Long Runner Line Up

 - Limp Bizkit was Fred Durst, Wes Borland, Sam Rivers, John Otto and DJ Lethal from 1996 to 2001, when Borland left.
 After three years with another guitarist, Borland returned in 2004, only for the band to enter a hiatus from 2006 to 2009.
-Since the last reformation, the line-up has played for 13 years so far.
+Lethal left in 2012, leading to a total of 14 years with this line-up.

 - Loudness was founded in early 1981 with Minoru Niihada, Akira Takasaki, Masayoshi Yamashita, and Munetaka Higuchi; this lineup lasted until 1988 when Niihada was fired and replaced with an English-speaking vocalist after their producer suggested this might help them break through in the American market.
 After two more lineup changes in 1992 and 1994 that left Takasaki as the only original member, the group returned to its original lineup in 2001; this lineup lasted an additional seven-plus years until Higuchi's death from cancer in late 2008, over 15 years total but never even 8 consecutive years.